makrai/notes/frege892-sinn-bedeut.md

   * A proper name (word, sign, sign combination, expression) expresses its sense, stands for or designates its reference
   * By means of a sign we express its sense and designate its reference.
-* Idealists or sceptics will perhaps long since have objected: `You talk,
+* Idealists or sceptics will perhaps long since have objected:
   * how do you know that the name `the Moon`/anything has any reference?
 How do
   * when we say `the Moon,` we do not intend to speak of our idea or the sense
   * we presuppose a reference.
-To assume that in the sentence `The Moon is
+To assume that in the sentence _The Moon is_
   * the speakers can of course be mistaken in the presupposition, and
     * perhaps always mistaken
   * need not be answered here;